kwangloc/food-ordering-web-app/README.md

 - If the server fails to start, check `.env` and ensure `MONGO_URI` is correct.
 - If Stripe webhooks are not received locally, confirm `npm run dev` is running and that the Stripe CLI is authenticated.

-## Contact

-For questions about this semester project, open an issue or contact the project maintainer.